microsoft/aerial_wildlife_detection/doc/launch_aide.md

-# Launching AIde
+# Launching AIDE

-The instructions below manually launch AIde using the [Gunicorn server](https://gunicorn.org/).
+The instructions below manually launch AIDE using the [Gunicorn server](https://gunicorn.org/).
-If you wish to deploy AIde properly, you might want to set up Gunicorn as a service and wrap it in a web server.
+If you wish to deploy AIDE properly, you might want to set up Gunicorn as a service and wrap it in a web server.
 To do so, see [here](deployment.md).

 ## Environment variables
-Machines running an AIde service need to have the `AIDE_CONFIG_PATH` environment variable set:
+Machines running an AIDE service need to have the `AIDE_CONFIG_PATH` environment variable set:

 * `AIDE_CONFIG_PATH`: location (relative or absolute path) to the [configuration *.ini file](configure_settings.md) on the current machine.